WhoScored APIwhoscored.com ↗

 Search Players and Teams

-The search endpoint accepts a query string and returns two arrays: players and teams.
-Player results include player_id, slug, name, team, and age.
-Team results include team_id, slug, name, and country.
-When the query matches only players, the teams array is empty, and vice versa.
-The numeric IDs returned here are the required inputs for the two stats endpoints.
+The search endpoint accepts a free-text query string and returns two arrays: players (with player_id, slug, name, team, and age) and teams (with team_id, slug, name, and country).
+Searches that match only players return an empty teams array, and vice versa.
+Results are unordered and unpaginated, so the query should be specific enough to narrow results to the target entity.
+The player_id and team_id values returned here are the required inputs for the stats endpoints.

-- Track a player's rating and goal tally across multiple seasons and competitions using
+- Compare a player's season ratings and goals across multiple tournaments using

-get_player_statsperiodically - Identify which tournaments a team participated in and their per-competition stats from a single
+player_idvalues via thesearchendpoint. - Identify which tournaments a player has participated in and their appearances (

 | Tier | Price | Credits/month | Rate limit |